ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

    of the week are days off).

 24x7
-   A complete 24 hours with session beginning at 00:00.
+   A complete 24-hour session beginning at 00:00 every day.

 0000-0000:1234567
    Same as "24x7".